HaydenDekker/electronjs-website-imager/README.md

 # Electron JS website imager
 Take an image of a website programatically.

-Provides a REST GET API to trigger the render of a website, a save to local file system and a response containing the file and location information on the local file system.
+Provides a REST GET API to trigger the render of a website, then save as PNG to local file system and provide a response containing the file name and it's location on the local file system.

 # Env Variables
+Declared in app-config.ts

 BASE_DIR_IMAGES - Defines the base directory to store images.
 Default = './images'

+IMAGER_PORT - Defines port for GET api, see imagePort test

 # Tests
 ## System